saitaiky/notebook/docs/docs/aws/development/debug.md

 }
 ```

-:::infoWhy we need 2 different levels for your application and boto3?
+:::infoWhy do we need 2 different logging levels(your application and boto3)?
 Imagine you are developing a Lambda function that interacts with multiple AWS services using Boto3.
 You want to log detailed information about your application logic but keep the AWS SDK logs minimal unless there is a critical issue.
 :::